chuksdsilent/console-tutorial/READMe.md

 ## Examples of Basic Console Logging Methods

-Now lets look at example of how to use this javascript basic console to debug our code.
+Now let's look at example of how to use this javascript basic console to debug our code.

 ### Console.log()